Why It’s Impossible to Write An Historical Novel Accurately For A Modern Audience.

 But the movie could not have entertained us if it had remained a 100% accurate portrayal of Sherlock Holmes as Conan Doyle wrote him, and as he truly would have behaved in Victorian times.

 Romance novels, like the movies and all popular fiction, are also meant to entertain.
-Often, this means that even though the author has done their homework and knows very well the period that they’re writing in, the historical romance you’re reading has been culturally adapted so that you are better able to understand the motivations and behaviours of the characters you meet between the covers, and not need a history degree to translate their actions to modern day values.
+Often, this means that even though the author has done their homework and knows very well the period that they’re writing in, the historical romance you’re reading has been culturally adapted so that you are better able to understand the motivations and behaviors of the characters you meet between the covers, and not need a history degree to translate their actions to modern day values.
 You’re not supposed to work that hard to enjoy a popular fiction novel.
 Instead, the author does all the work for you.

 If she does the job well enough, you’ll feel like you’ve been immersed in the period and understand it completely and in a way, you do, because the author has been acting as a translator for you.